 If you haven’t set up your WPMU DEV hosting account yet, visit the hosting page, where you can explore the features, see pricing packages, and start a free trial.

-8.1 Setting up a staging siteLink to chapter 1
+8.1 Setting up a staging siteCopy chapter anchor to clipboard

 You can create a Staging site by visiting the Staging tab of your Hosting Hub.
 Simply follow the prompts there to create and access your new Staging site, which is a full copy of your live site.
 Perfect for trying out new plugins or themes, proofing content changes, and other development work.